crate/cloud-reference/docs/overview.rst

 Credentials
 ~~~~~~~~~~~

-Here you can change your CrateDB Console password.
+Here you can change your CrateDB database password.

 .. _overview-cluster-overview-security: